derekjpeters/workflow_creator/README.md

 ## Dependencies

 - Python 3
-- tkinter
+- tkinter - Is installed
 - graphviz

-To install the `graphviz` library, run the following command:
+To install the `graphviz` & library, run the following command:

-## Usage
+## Install
 - pip3 install graphviz

-- python3 workflow_diagram_creator.py
+Note: If you are using a Windows system and the `pip3` command is not recognized, try using `pip` instead:

 The application window will open.
 Enter the task names in the "Tasks:" input field and press the "+" button or the "Enter" key to add them to the workflow.